sguox002/leetcode/software_engineer_role.md

 guidlines and workflow

-- agile (scrum, crystal, feature driven, xp (extreme programming) plan-collaborate-delivery (review + revise) iterative approach adding new functionality
+- agile (scrum, crystal, feature driven, xp (extreme programming) to minimize risk (such as bugs, cost overruns, and changing requirements) when adding new functionality In all agile methods, teams develop the software in iterations that contain mini-increments of the new functionality

+ xp (extreme programming) is one agile method:
+ - communication: team communication
+ - simplicity: only do the requirements
+ - feedback: get feedback and revise
+ - courage： courage to accept changes, feedbacks...
+ - respect

+plan-collaborate-delivery (review + revise) iterative approach adding new functionality.

-- minimze risk, customer voice is heard at every step.
+- minimze risk, customer (or from other division) voice is heard at every step.
 - could be inefficient (each function must be fully completed to get user feedback)

+- devops (development and operate)
+DevOps deployment centers on organizational change that enhances collaboration between the departments responsible for different segments of the development life cycle, such as development, quality assurance, and operations.

-- devops (development and operate) this is most similar to what we are doing smooth the process from development to operate..
+this is most similar to what we are doing smooth the process from development to operate.. often combine with waterfall (hybrid method) plan-code-build-test-release-deploy-operate-monitor-plan... devops aims to automate continuous deployment to ensure everything goes smoothly and reliably. a pipe line structure

 - waterfall:
-not an iterative process, but a rigid linear process requirements-> design-> implementation -> verification -> maintenance
+not an iterative process, but a rigid linear process requirements-> design-> implementation -> verification -> maintenance Projects with clear objectives and stable requirements can best use the waterfall method

 rapid application development